 Many of our writers are called upon for their opinion by notable members of the media such as the BBC, NPR, MSNBC, Radio Australia, and VH1.
 Publications such as USA Today.com, Alternet.org, and Movies.com regularly pick up links to PopMatters articles and post quotes from PopMatters writers.
 Many PopMatters stories are carried across McClatchey-Tribune’s wire services with more than 60 US newspapers and 1,200 media clients worldwide and MCT Campus, a national wire service reaching more than 1,000 college and high school newspapers.

-Interested parties, please send a query with your background and areas of interest, along with three samples of your writing, including one review of a book not in our archive that would be your first published piece at PopMatters if you are accepted, to:
+Interested writers, please send a query with your background and areas of interest, along with three samples of your writing, including one review of a book not in our archive that would be your first published article at PopMatters, if accepted, to:

-- Karen Zarker, Senior Editor, zarker at popmatters dot com.
+- Karen Zarker, Managing Editor, zarker at popmatters dot com.
 IMPORTANT: Please put ‘PopMatters Book Reviewer’ in your email subject line.

 "Philip Glass, the artistic director of the Tibet House benefits, celebrated his 80th birthday at this year's annual benefit with performances from Patti Smith, Iggy Pop, Brittany Howard, Sufjan Stevens and more.READ the article